metabase/metabase/dev/src/dev/readme.md

 In this namespace, you can run `(help)` to get a bit of help.
 It's principle usage right now is to render and debug the svg images.

+### NOTE!

+You must build the js bundle used to create the svgs with visx.
+Run `yarn build-static-viz` to ensure that this bundle is created and the file `resources/frontend_client/app/dist/lib-static-viz.bundle.js` exists

 Example usage below:

 ```clojure